-The CA SHALL annually review their CP and CPS and compare them with the CAB Forum's Baseline Requirements and EV Guidelines for any modifications.
+The CA SHALL annually review their CP and CPS and compare them with the CAB Forum's Baseline Requirements, the CAB Forum's Code Signing Baseline Requirements and EV Guidelines for any modifications.

 Updates SHALL be published annually, in accordance with Section 1.5, and the document version number SHALL be incremented to account for the annual review and potential content revisions.